A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Analysis of the equilibrium: regularity, moments, cumulants and tails

 As a consequence

 \item If $d=1$, then, the $n-th$ moment is

-where $B_n$ are the complete (exponential) Bell's Polynomials defined in \eqref{eq: bells} and $B_{n,k}$ are called partial Bell's Polynomials\footnote{From a combinatorial point of view $B_{n,k}(x_1,\dots, x_{n-k+1}$) enumerate the possible ways to partition a set of $ n$ elements into $k$ non-empty subsets.
-Each term of the polynomials express specific way to distribute the $n$ elements in the $k$ subsets.
-For example, $B_{5,2}=10x_2x_3+5x_1x_4$ means that there are $10$ ways to partition a set of $5$ elements into two subsets of cardinality respectively $2$ and $3$ and $5$ ways of doing so in two subsets of cardinality $1$ and $4$. }.
+where $B_n$ are the complete (exponential) Bell's Polynomials defined in \eqref{eq: bells} and $B_{n,k}$ are called partial Bell's Polynomials\footnote{From a combinatorial point of view, $B_{n,k}(x_1,\dots, x_{n-k+1}$) enumerates the possible ways to partition a set of $ n$ elements into $k$ non-empty subsets.
+Each term of the polynomials represents specific way of distributing the $n$ elements in the $k$ subsets.
+For example, $B_{5,2}=10x_2x_3+5x_1x_4$ means that there are $10$ ways to partition a set of $5$ elements into two subsets of cardinality respectively $2$ and $3$ and $5$ ways to do so in two subsets of cardinality $1$ and $4$. }.

 \end{enumerate}